pimlott/rlwrap-jdb/README.md

 [rlwrap]: http://utopia.knoware.nl/~hlub/rlwrap/

-This forked version has been modified from the original to also allow file output redirection. e.g.
+This forked version has been modified from the original to also allow file output redirection as well as support for running commands from an external file.

+File output redirection works like so:

     > classes > my-output-file

+Running commands from a (newline separated) file works like so:

+    > runfile /tmp/commands.txt

+The two can also be combined like so:

+    > runfile /tmp/commands.txt > /tmp/output.txt

 Usage